 The hunter raises his weapon, lining the sight up with the stranger’s heart.
 The man sits back, and lets his arms fall limp to his sides.
 He turns his head up.
 “I killed the monster,” he says, “It got my son.
 I took an ax and chopped off its head.
 I thought I killed the monster, but now, I think it ate me, swallowed me all up in one gulp, and this is its belly I’m in, its black belly.”

 The shaft flies through him like lightning, racing into the darkness.
-And, as the arrow pierces his heart, the sun’s blessing left the hunter.
+And, as the arrow pierces his heart, the sun’s blessing left Richard.
 A squawking, chirping, chorus begins to build all around in the darkness, as the leathery footed creatures close their ranks about the helpless hunter.